No Customs or Duties!

 Bottom line

-The Kenworth T680 headlight is one of the highest-savings aftermarket purchases you can make: $640-$970 per side over OEM dealership pricing, with no functional compromise when buying from a quality supplier.
-Verify your year, choose a supplier that lists the OEM cross-reference numbers, and you'll get a 30-minute install that pays for itself the first time.
+The Kenworth T680 headlight is one of the highest-savings aftermarket purchases you can make: typically 55-70% per side under OEM dealership pricing, with no functional compromise when buying from a quality supplier.
+Verify your generation (classic vs Next Gen), choose a supplier that lists the cross-reference numbers, and you'll get a 30-45 minute install that pays for itself the first time.
+Browse the full Kenworth parts collection or all truck headlights at Evertrust.